UNOFFICIAL

 The Junkyard Dogs recovered the

-wrecked hull of a Maximus Frigate abandoned during the Narn-Centauri
+wrecked hull of a Maximus Frigate abandoned during

-War.
-Unable to maintain the guardian
+the Narn-Centauri War.
+Unable to maintain the guardian array, and

-the ship into an aggressive gunboat armed with multiple medium pulse
+ship into an aggressive gunboat armed with multiple medium pulse

 cannons. |